LiamNgo24/Database/README.md

 ### Technical Considerations

-*Security*: Implement robust security measures to protect sensitive tenant and owner data, comply with data protection regulations, and ensure secure financial transactions.

 *Usability*: Design an intuitive user interface that simplifies complex property management tasks for various user roles, including property managers, tenants, and owners.

 *Scalability*: Ensure the system can handle an increasing number of properties, transactions, and users without performance degradation.

-*Integration*: Capability to integrate with other software used in real estate, such as accounting systems, CRM software, or MLS (Multiple Listing Service).

-*Backup and Recovery*: Implement data backup and recovery strategies to prevent data loss and ensure business continuity in case of system failures.

-*Customizability*: Allow for customization to accommodate the specific workflows and policies of different real estate management companies.

-*Mobile Access*: A mobile-responsive design or a dedicated mobile app to allow users to access the system on-the-go.

-Building such a system will not only require a solid understanding of MySQL for database design but also likely involve additional technologies for the front-end interface, backend logic, security, and possibly cloud services for hosting the database and application.